tongwu-msft/azure-rest-api-specs/api-index/index.md

 Content-Type: application/json;
 ```

-and a response body similar to:
+and a response body, confirming the content of our newly added resource group encoded in JSON format, similar to:
 ```
 {
     "id":"/subscriptions/03f09293-ce69-483a-a092-d06ea46dfb8c/resourceGroups/ExampleResourceGroup",